 GoogleEarth, threading it through the less brushy areas, and loaded that into my GPS.
 GPS and GoogleEarth error are such that

-the track is only a rough guideline - primarily eyes must be used for the best route, but if thick brush is
+the track is only a rough guideline, eyeballs are first used to find the best route - but if thick brush is

-encountered the track proves a direction to head for easier travel and keeps one from straying too far from the best route.
+encountered, the GPS track proves a direction to head for easier travel and keeps one from straying into impassable brush.

-• "Sea-to-Sky" route up Cone Peak: Though officially off-trail, due to frequent usage this route is in many respects actually easier
+• "Sea-to-Sky" route up Cone Peak: Though officially off-trail and once a "route", due to frequent usage this has become a "use trail" in many respects easier

 than many official trails - except that it is STEEP !